AussiePete2015/dn-storm/docs/Supported-Config-Params.md

 ## Parameters used to configure the Storm nodes
 These parameters are used configure the Storm nodes themselves during a playbook run, defining things like the interfaces that Storm should be listening on for requests and the directory where Storm should store its data.

-* **`storm_iface`**: the name of the interface that the Storm nodes in the cluster should use when talking with each other, when talking to the Zookeeper ensemble, and for user requests.
+* **`data_iface`**: the name of the interface that the Storm nodes in the cluster should use when talking with each other, when talking to the Zookeeper ensemble, and for user requests.
 An interface of this name must exist for the playbook to run successfully, and if unspecified a value of `eth0` is assumed
-* **`iface_description_array`**: this parameter can be used in place of the `storm_iface ` parameter described above, and it provides users with the ability to specify a description of that interface rather than identifying it by name (more on this, below)
+* **`iface_description_array`**: this parameter can be used in place of the `data_iface ` parameter described above, and it provides users with the ability to specify a description of that interface rather than identifying it by name (more on this, below)
 * **`storm_data_dir`**: the name of the directory that Storm should use to store its data; defaults to `/var/lib` if unspecified.
 If necessary, this directory will be created as part of the playbook run
 * **`nimbus_childopts`**: used to set the JVM options for the master; defaults to `-Xmx1024m` if unspecified
 * **`ui_port`**: used to set the `ui.port` property for the master node; defaults to `9797` if unspecified